nuodb/nuodb-helm-charts/release/README.md

 NuoDB Helm Charts releases are delivered as follows:

-1. First a changelog is generated that lists the commits in a release.
+1. A changelog is generated that lists the commits in the release.
 2. The changelog is committed to version control.
-3. The commit is tagged with a release, and for `<major>.<minor>.0` releases (i.e. off of master), a branch is created for patch releases for that `<major>.<minor>` version.
+3. The commit is tagged with the semantic version of the release, e.g. `v3.5.0`.
+4. For `<major>.<minor>.0` releases (i.e. off of master), a branch is created for patch releases for the `<major>.<minor>` version.
-4. A GitHub release is created that includes the changelog and release artifacts, which are the packaged Helm charts.
+5. A GitHub release is created that includes the changelog and release artifacts, which are the packaged Helm charts.
-5. A publishing step is performed to make the new release artifacts downloadable using `helm`.
+6. A publishing step is performed to make the new release artifacts downloadable using `helm`.

 ## Branching and tagging conventions